paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-045-fair-housing.md

 (5) administer the programs and activities relating to housing and urban development in a manner affirmatively to further the policies of this subchapter; and

-(6) annually report to the Congress, and make available to the public, data on the race, color, religion, sex, national origin, age, handicap, and family characteristics of persons and households who are applicants for, participants in, or beneficiaries or potential beneficiaries of, programs administered by the Department to the extent such characteristics are within the coverage of the provisions of law and Executive orders referred to in subsection (f) of this section which apply to such programs (and in order to develop the data to be included and made available to the public under this subsection, the Secretary shall, without regard to any other provision of law, collect such information relating to those characteristics as the Secretary determines to be necessary or appropriate).
+(6) annually report to the Congress, and make available to the public, data on the race, color, religion, sex, national origin, age, handicap, and family characteristics of persons and households who are applicants for, participants in, or beneficiaries or potential beneficiaries of, programs administered by the Department to the extent such characteristics are within the coverage of the provisions of law and Executive orders referred to in subsection (f) which apply to such programs (and in order to develop the data to be included and made available to the public under this subsection, the Secretary shall, without regard to any other provision of law, collect such information relating to those characteristics as the Secretary determines to be necessary or appropriate).

-**(f) Provisions of law applicable to Department programs** The provisions of law and Executive orders to which subsection (e)(6) of this section applies are—
+**(f) Provisions of law applicable to Department programs** The provisions of law and Executive orders to which subsection (e)(6) applies are—

 (1) title VI of the Civil Rights Act of 1964 [[42 U.S.C.
 2000d](./chapter-021-civil-rights.md#section-2000d) et seq.];